gabysbrain/website/cv.markdown

 # Academic awards
 2020
-: **nominated for the Heinz-Zemanek PhD Thesis Award**, University of Vienna
+: **Nominated for the Heinz-Zemanek PhD Thesis Award**, University of Vienna

 2017
 : **A/B publication strategy award**, University of Vienna